Developing a maintenance plan for your facility’s carpet, LVT, VCT and ceramic floors

 Break out your facility floorplan by product and traffic level

 Armed with your facility floorplan and the answers to the above questions, your contractor will get to work.
-They’ll label each room on your floorplan by product and traffic level (low, medium, high).
+They’ll label each room on your floorplan by product and traffic level (light, medium, heavy).
 Working within the constraints of your budget, they’ll develop frequencies for routine (vacuuming, spot cleaning) and periodic (interim deep cleaning) maintenance based on each traffic level.

 You might, for instance, have your in-house janitorial staff take care of routine maintenance once a day for high-traffic areas (e.g., lobbies, copy rooms, main hallways) and only three times a week for low-traffic areas (e.g., conference rooms, offices).
 And your flooring contractor might take care of periodic maintenance activities monthly for high-traffic areas and semi-annually for low-traffic areas.

 The specific maintenance activities required will vary widely by product category and manufacturer.
 For example, a luxury vinyl tile (LVT) product from one manufacturer might have slightly different manufacturer-recommended maintenance instructions than a similar product from another manufacturer.
 The differences tend to lie in the proprietary cleaning chemicals and equipment recommended, not the general process.